andraskindler/andraskindler.github.io/_posts/2013-8-16-creating-a-fullscreen-dialogfragment-with-a-custom-background.md

 categories: Android development
 tags: DialogFragment
 redirect_from: "/2013/08/16/creating-a-fullscreen-dialogfragment-with-a-custom-background/"
-description: A post about how to create a fullscreen DialogFragment, with a custom bacnground.
+description: A post about how to create a fullscreen DialogFragment, with a custom background.
 ---
 The default Dialogs (or rather the [DialogFragments](http://developer.android.com/reference/android/app/DialogFragment.html)) look pretty good in Android since Honeycomb, but the default look-and-feel doesn't go well together with all app designs.
 Not to mention sometimes you need a fully different layout, a custom background color, or a semitransparent background with no grey dimming at all.
 We're talking about Android, where (almost) everything is possible, so there is a solution for this problem as well.
 <!-- more -->